andyleggett/website-eleventy/src/writing/index.md

 ---
-title: writing
-subtitle: Some things of interest
+title: Some Things of Interest
 layout: layouts/base.njk
 ---